 a.
 I acknowledged my sin to You, and my iniquity I have not hidden: David’s first problem was the sin he committed – in this context, probably the immorality with Bathsheba and the murder of her husband to cover the immorality.
 David’s second problem was the double life he lived to hide those sins.
 It was only as David was ready to repent and end the second problem that God would graciously forgive the first problem.

 b.
 I will confess my transgressions to the LORD: Forgiveness was ready and waiting for David as he agreed with God about the nature and guilt of his sin.
 Restoration was ready, but the confession of sin was the path to it.

 i.
-Before the communion service in the English Prayer Book the minister is instructed to give this invitation: “Come to me or to some other discreet and learned minister of God’s Word, and open his grief; that by the ministry of God’s holy Word he may receive the benefit of absolution.”
+Before the communion service in the English Prayer Book, the minister is instructed to give this invitation: “Come to me or to some other discreet and learned minister of God’s word, and open your grief; that by the ministry of God’s holy Word you may receive the benefit of absolution.”
 There can be great value to opening one’s grief.

 ii.
 Real, deep, genuine confession of sin has been a feature of every genuine awakening or revival in the past 250 years.
-But it isn’t anything new, as demonstrated by the revival in Ephesus recorded in Acts 19:17-20.
-It says, many who believed came confessing and telling their deeds.
-This was Christians getting right with God, and open confession was part of it.
+But it isn’t anything new, as demonstrated by the revival in Ephesus recorded in Acts 19:17-20: many who believed came confessing and telling their deeds.
+Christians were getting right with God, and open confession was part of it.

 iii.
 “Ah! but there are too many who make confession, having no broken hearts, no streaming eyes, no flowing tears, no humbled spirits.
-Know ye this, that ten thousand confessions, if they are made by hardened hearts, if they do not spring from really contrite spirits shall he only additions to your guilt as they are mockeries before the Most High.”
+Know ye this, that ten thousand confessions, if they are made by hardened hearts, if they do not spring from really contrite spirits, they shall be only additions to your guilt as they are mockeries before the Most High.”
 (Spurgeon)

 ii.
 Adam Clarke on the Selah in Psalm 32:5: “This is all true; I know it; I felt it; I feel it.”